HMuraja/p5-book-review/README.md

     - Clicking the like heart on the list or on the review page generated a like instance, only if user was logged in and not owner of the review.
     - If logged in user attempted to like their own review they receive message *"You can't like your own review!"*
     -  Clicking the like icon as logged in user generated an number increase and heart icon change outline to solid red heart.
-    - Clikcing again as logged in user deleted instance and changed heart from solid to outline only and decreaced the number.
+    - Clicking again as logged in user deleted instance and changed heart from solid to outline only and decreased the number.
-    - Liked review appeared on the liked page for the logged in user, and similarly disapeard when unliked.
+    - Liked review appeared on the liked page for the logged in user, and similarly disappeared when unliked.
 </details>
 <details>
 <summary>USER STORY: Read Reviews</summary>